Lefschetz properties of Jacobian algebras and Jacobian modules

 with homogeneous polynomials $b_j \in S_{k+2-d}$, not all divisible by $x_0$.
 If we set $x_0=0$, this yields

 where not all the polynomials $c_j(y)=b_j(0,y) \in R_{k+2-d}$ are zero.
 There are two cases to discuss.

 {\bf Case 1.} $c_0 \ne 0$.
-Then note that the singular set of the hypersurface $V(f)$ on the hyperplane $x_0=0$ is given by the solutions of the system
+Then note that the singular set of the hypersurface $V$ on the hyperplane $x_0=0$ is given by the solutions of the system

-Since $V(f)_s \cap H= \emptyset$, and $V(f, \ell)$ is assumed to be singular, it follows that $h$ does not vanish on the singular set of the section $V(f, \ell)$, which is given by the solutions of the system
+Since $V_s \cap H= \emptyset$, and $V(f, \ell)$ is assumed to be singular, it follows that $h$ does not vanish on the singular set of the section $V(f, \ell)$, which is given by the solutions of the system

-This observation and the equation \eqref{e4} imply that $c_0 \in I(g)$.
-Indeed, equation \eqref{e4} implies that the germ of rational function associated to $c_0$ at each singular point $p$ of $V(f, \ell)$ belongs to the stalk at $p$ of the sheaf associated to the Jacobian ideal at $g$.
+In other words, if $q$ is a singular point of $V(f, \ell)$, and $u \in R_{d-1} $ is a homogeneous polynomial not vanishing at $q$, the regular function germ of $h/u$ at $q$ is an invertible element in the corresponding local ring $\OO_{H,q}$.
+This observation and the equation \eqref{e4} imply that $c_0 \in I(g)$, see the discussion at the beginning of Section 2 in \cite{DBull}.
+Indeed, equation \eqref{e4} implies that the germ of rational function associated to $c_0$ at each singular point $q$ of $V(f, \ell)$ belongs to the stalk at $p$ of the sheaf associated to the Jacobian ideal at $g$, which is an ideal in the local ring $\OO_{H,q}$.
 This property implies that $c_0 \in I(g)$.
 Hence $ k+2-d =\deg c_0 \geq s(g)$ which gives $k \geq d-2+s(g)$.

 {\bf Case 2.} $c_0 = 0$.
 Then the equation \eqref{e4} becomes a non-zero homogeneous element $\rho \in Syz(g)$.
 It follows that $ k+2-d =\deg \rho \geq r(g)$.
 In other words, we have $k \geq d-2+r(g)$.